PrincetonUniversity/PsyNeuLink/README.md

                      InputState or Projection object or class ref, specification dict for one, ParamValueProjection, or numberic value(s)
                  kwExecuteMethodParams; must be a dict, each entry of which must be a:
-                     MechanismParameterState or Projection object or class, specification dict for one, ParamProjection tuple, or a value compatible with paramInstanceDefaults kwOutputStates; must be a dict, each entry of which must be a:
+                     ParameterState or Projection object or class, specification dict for one, ParamProjection tuple, or a value compatible with paramInstanceDefaults kwOutputStates; must be a dict, each entry of which must be a:
                      InputState object or class, specification dict for one, or numeric value(s)